 How secure is my company's data?

-When it comes to data transfer, your first concern absolutely has to be security.
+When it comes to data transfer, your first concern regarding communications absolutely has to be security.
 Not only have hackers grown bolder in the past few years, but their abilities have advanced far beyond what they used to be.
 Nowhere is this more true than within email security.
 This service has been around for quite a long time, which means hackers have had decades to figure out how to break it.

 "Your first concern absolutely has to be security."